SebastianAigner/advent-of-code-2018/README.md

 I have decided that my main implementation language will be Kotlin this year.

-You can find the individual days in the corresponding folders in `/src/main/kotlin/dayXX`.
+You can find the individual days in the corresponding folders in `/src/main/kotlin/dayXX` or by [clicking here](https://github.com/SebastianAigner/advent-of-code-2018/tree/master/src/main/kotlin).